ifilonenko/cs4300sp2016-kipz/README.md

 https://devcenter.heroku.com/articles/getting-started-with-python#introduction

 ## About this framework
-Have a look at the `project_template/test.py` file which implement the function that searching for the most similar messages to the query according to their edit difference.
+Have a look at the `project_template/test.py` file which implement the function that searching for the most similar messages to the query based on their edit difference.
 You can implement your system accoring to this sample code.
-Note that you have to make sure you import all the library or modules you need for each python file you create.
+Note that you have to make sure that you have imported all the libraries or modules you need for each python file you createed.

 For the input data, I just simply use the JSON file `jsons/kardashian-transcripts.json` and I push it together with the whole project to the heroku.

+//////
-??
-About where to put the file
+[??
+About where to put the file ??]
 However, it is not wise to do so when your input data is very large.
 (Really?)
 You can put those file on somewhere else (e.g. github) and change the read_file function accordingly.
+///////

 Then have a look at the `project_template/views.py`.
 You will find out how your code and functions interact with the webpages.
 When django get a valid query, it will call the `find_similar` function in `project_template/test.py` and render another webpage to show the results.